flayzer/TrueNAS-Scale/Installing SABnzbd & VPN.md

 ## Configure Datasets
 Before installing SABnzbd and VPN, we need to set up the necessary storage configurations.
 1. Create a dataset for your Download Cache.
 This dataset will be used to store downloaded data before moving it to PlexMedia.
+2. Set permissions so the user **apps** has ful-control permissions

 ## Prepare VPN
 To set up the VPN for your TrueNAS SCALE system, follow these steps: